 For more pre-arrival information, please see our Arrival information page.

 Is there an International Student Orientation for new students?

 Yes—NDNU requires that all international students attend an International Orientation prior to the start of the first semester.
-This orientation is separate from the orientations conducted by the Student Life and Leadership Office or individual departments.
+This orientation is separate from the orientations conducted by the Campus Programs Office or individual departments.

-The International Orientation also includes an English Assessment, which is required for students with a TOEFL score below 100 (iBT), an IELTS score below 7, and for students transferring from a language school.
+The International Orientation also includes an English Assessment, which is required for all international students.
 Students needing additional English assistance will be advised to enroll in supplemental English language courses.

-Those students who are not able to attend the International Orientation must make special arrangements with John Babin at 650-508-4176 or firstname.lastname@example.org.
+Those students who are not able to attend the International Orientation must make special arrangements with the International Students Office at 650-508-4176 or firstname.lastname@example.org.